Flowers v. Mississippi: Background

-Case background
+Case history

-Curtis Flowers was accused in 1996 of four murders in a furniture store in Winona, Mississippi.
-Since his arrest, Flowers has seen six separate jury trials.
-The first three trials ended with overturned convictions from the Mississippi Supreme Court on review, citing prosecutorial misconduct in all three trials, while the fourth and fifth ended in a mistrial.
-At issue throughout these trials was the prosecution's use of peremptory challenges to eliminate prospective African-Americans from the jury, leaving a solely white jury despite the population distribution near Winona being near 50% white, 50% African-American.
+Curtis Flowers, a black man, was accused in 1996 of four murders in a furniture store in Winona, Mississippi.
+Three of the victims were white and one was black.
+Since his arrest, Flowers has seen six separate jury trials all by the same white prosecutor.
+The first three convictions were reversed by the Mississippi Supreme Court, citing prosecutorial misconduct in all three trials, and remanded for trial again.
+The first conviction was reversed because of false statements made by the prosecutor to mislead the jury.
+The second and third convictions involved Batson violations.
+The fourth and fifth ended in a mistrial.

+At issue throughout these trials was the prosecutor's use of peremptory challenges to eliminate prospective African-Americans from the jury, leaving a solely white jury despite the population distribution near Winona being near 50% white, 50% African-American.
 Only by the fourth trial did two African-Americans sit on the jury, resulting in a hung jury.

 The sixth trial, held in 2010, found Flowers guilty of all four crimes, and he was sentenced to death.
 The jury here included one African-American juror—the first one questioned by the prosecutor who subsequently used his remaining peremptory challenges to dismiss five additional African-American jurors.
-Flowers appealed to the Mississippi Supreme Court again arguing on the peremptory challenges.
-The Mississippi Supreme Court upheld the verdict.
-Flowers petitioned to the United States Supreme Court, who summarily remanded the case to the Mississippi Supreme Court and told the court to review the peremptory challenge under the Batson challenge established in the case Batson v.
-Kentucky.
-On review, the Mississippi Supreme Court still found against Flowers, ruling that the prosecutor was not racially biased in the use of peremptory challenges during Flowers' trial.
-One aspect that was argued in this retrial was the past behavior in the previous trials that Flowers' defense felt showed a clear racial discrimination pattern by the prosecution to remove African-American jurors from the jury, but which the Mississippi Supreme Court dismissed in their Batson analysis.
+Flowers appealed to the Mississippi Supreme Court again challenging the peremptory challenges.
+The Mississippi Supreme Court said the prosecutor had given adequate race neutral explanations for the strikes.

+Flowers sought review for the prosecutor's "history of adjudicated purposeful discrimination" at the United States Supreme Court.
+Technically, the sixth conviction was the only one before the Supreme Court, but the same prosecutor had tried Flowers six times.
+In 2016, the US Supreme Court vacated the Mississippi Supreme Court and sent the case back for consideration after the Foster v.
+Chatman decision.
+The Mississippi Supreme Court reaffirmed their decision, once again ruling that the prosecutor had not been racially biased in his use of peremptory challenges during Flowers' trial.
+They said the previous findings of Batson violations in the second and third trials need not be taken into consideration when evaluating the prosecutor's explanation for strikes during the sixth trial.
+They said there were no "exceptional circumstances" like the ones in Foster preventing the court from deferring to "the trial court's factual determinations".

-Flowers re-petitioned to the US Supreme Court, which granted certiorari to the case in November 2018.
+Flowers again petitioned the Supreme Court, which granted certiorari to the case in November 2018.
 The case was limited to the question of whether the Mississippi's oversight of the prosecution's past use of peremptory challenges in Flowers' prior trials was proper within the scope of the Batson challenge.
 Oral arguments were heard on March 20, 2019.

 Opinions

 Majority opinion by Brett Kavanaugh

-On June 21, 2019, in a 7–2 decision authored by Associate Justice Brett Kavanaugh, the Court held that the Flowers case clearly fell under Batson and the Mississippi Supreme Court erred in upholding the trial court's conviction.
-In its history of 6 trials prosecuting Flowers for murder, the previous 5 of which ended in mistrials or vacated convictions, the state struck 41 of the 42 prospective black jurors.
-Some of the selected white jurors had similar answers to struck black jurors and when the prosecutor was asked for explanations other than race for excluding the jurors, the prosecutor also gave inaccurate or provably false explanations for excluding black jurors.